gitops-ci-cd/platform-mcp-server/README.md

 ## Authentication

-This server implements **JWT-based authentication** using the [MCP Draft Authorization Spec](https://spec.modelcontextprotocol.io/specification/server/auth/).
-It acts as a **Resource Server** that validates JWT tokens from Microsoft Entra ID.
+This server implements **JWT-based authentication** using the **[MCP SDK's native authentication system](https://modelcontextprotocol.io/)** with Microsoft Entra ID integration.
+The server acts as a **Resource Server** that validates JWT tokens from Microsoft Entra ID using the MCP SDK's `ProxyOAuthServerProvider` and `requireBearerAuth` middleware.

 ### Quick Setup